 Hank Kurtz and Suzanne Kurtz

 For over 14 years, Hank and Suzanne have owned and operated Olivenhain Guest Home.
-Born out of a passion to find their own parents the best possible care for Alzheimer’s and dementia, Hank and Suzanne consider their ownership of the community more of a calling, than a job.
+Born out of a passion to find their own parents the best possible memory care and assisted living for Alzheimer’s and dementia, Hank and Suzanne consider their ownership of the community more of a calling than a job.
 They live their lives each day with the residents and are involved with every aspect of resident care and operations within the community.

 “Both of us had parents who needed help in their later years.
 Suzanne’s mother had Alzheimer’s, her father, stroke-induced dementia.
 My mother needed help after her husband died.
 She lived in our home on and off for ten years.
 When it came time to find a warm, caring place for our parents there were no facilities which met their diverse needs.
 We later found Olivenhain and fell in love with the spirit of the owner’s approach.
 After working with them for several years, we decided to purchase the community and continue the tradition of providing the highest quality care and a safe, loving environment for other North County San Diego families.”
 Hank Kurtz